casbin/casbin/README.md

 ### Use your own storage adapter

-In casbin, both the above file and database storage is implemented as an adapter.
+In Casbin, both the above file and database storage is implemented as an adapter.
 You can use your own adapter like below:

 ```go
 // Initialize an enforcer with an adapter.